Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 For such a beast of a projector, the PowerLite 5040UB is suspiciously low on available ports, with just 1 HDMI 2.2, 1 HDMI 1.4, 2 USB 2.0 slots, one mini-USB, and 1 LAN jack on the back.

-For such an expensive projector we would have assumed this feature was a must-have, but guess the lack of it might have something to do with the Pixel Shift technology that’s used to make the 4K enhancement work.
+For such an expensive projector, we would have assumed this feature was a must-have, but the lack of it might have something to do with the Pixel Shift technology used to make the 4K enhancement work.

 The Epson 5040UB uses what’s known as “pixel shift” technology to create what the company calls “4K enhancement” quality images, which uses a 1080p 3LCD chip and then shifts the number of pixels to approximate 4K resolution.
 Unfortunately, not all Epsons have this technology, as you’ll find in our Epson VS250 SVGA 3LCD review.

-Regardless of what some 4K purists might say however, I personally thought the quality on the Epson 5040UB was well worth the price, producing some of the most luxuriously deep and nuanced colors we’ve seen on a projector to date.
+Regardless of what some 4K purists might say, however, I personally thought the quality of the Epson 5040UB was well worth the price, producing some of the most luxuriously deep and nuanced colors we’ve seen on a projector to date.

 One area where the projector could have worked a little harder was in the brightness department.
 Here, at a distance of 10ft in near-total darkness with the projector set to its own preset “Bright mode”, we recorded a rating of 1,131 lux in the middle of the image, with a variable rate of 900 – 1300 lux around the corners.

 Just as good as movies like Zootopia looked on this projector, games like Ori and the Blind Forest looked even better.

 This is the game I like to use to test the color and responsiveness of any given device because aside from it being one of the most gorgeous titles to be released in the past ten years, it’s also highly dependent on quick response and reaction times to master its punishingly accurate movement system.